 Seizures Social Security Disability Claims

 The main reasons for denial of seizures disability benefits are the frequency (or infrequency) of the seizures and failure to follow prescribed treatment.
-When reviewing your seizures disability case the SSA will require copies of all your medical records, including a description of the seizures and the frequency that the seizures occur from a treating physician.
+When reviewing your seizures disability case, the SSA will require copies of all your medical records, including a description of the seizures and the frequency that the seizures occur, from a treating physician.
 The SSA also might ask for a description of your seizures from a family member or friend who has witnessed your seizures.

 Don’t Give Up!

 You don’t have to give up on filing for seizures disability insurance or benefits with Binder & Binder® on your side.
-We work with the government so that you don't have to.
-Our advocates will go to great lengths to help you get the successful results you need.
+We work with the government so that you don’t have to.
+Our attorneys will go to great lengths to help you get the successful results you need.
 We know exactly what is needed, and what will greatly benefit your seizures disability claim.

 If you are suffering from a disability or seizures and your doctor says you can’t work anymore, talk with us at Binder & Binder®.
 Our Social Security Disability advocates can answer your questions you might have about mental health disability benefits and Social Security Disability including what constitutes a disability, whether your impairment might be significant enough to be deemed disabling by the Social Security Administration and whether you are eligible for benefits.
 Call us at 1-800-4-BINDER or complete our online contact form.